-Table i Summary Results whitewater facility in Redland (and sensitivities) - Financial NPV 2019 to 2050
+Table i Summary Results whitewater facility in Redland (and socitivities) - Financial NPV 2019 to 2050

-Scenario Low Demand (-20%) Medium demand (central) High demand (+20%) Project case (7% real discount rate) \$2,073,686 \$5,949,807 \$9,825,928 20% higher operating costs - project case -\$722,302 \$3,153,820 \$7,029,941 Project case (4% real discount rate) \$4,537,421 \$11,395,431 \$18,253,441 Project case (10% real discount rate) \$893,858 \$3,175,559 \$5,457,260 Project case (without funding) -\$15,840,176 -\$11,964,055 -\$8,087,934 Project case (funding gap - part capital funding - 50%) -\$6,883,245 -\$3,007,124 \$868,997
+Scenario Low Demand (-20%) Medium demand (central) High demand (+20%) Project case (7% real discount rate) \$2,073,686 \$5,949,807 \$9,825,928 20% higher operating costs - project case $\mathbb{S}\mathbb{A}$ -\$72,302 \$3,153,820 \$7,029,941 Project case (4% real discount rate) \$4,537,421 \$11,395,431 \$18,253,441 Project case (10% real discount rate) (( )) \$893,858 \$3,175,559 \$5,457,260 Project case (without funding) -\$15,840,176 -\$11,964,055 -\$8,087,934 Project case (funding gap - part capital funding - 50%) -\$6,883,245 -\$3,007,124 \$868,997

-Source: Deloitte Access Economics calculations and Whitewater Parks International

-Note: These figures are the financial net benefit (net present value) to RCC, not calculated incrementally to the base case.
-Given the whitewater facility is not site specific, the opportunity cost of the land the development will be located on, cannot be taken into consideration.
+Source: Deloitte Access Economics calculations and Whitewater Parks International Note: These figures are the (inamical net benefit (net present value) to RCC, not calculated incrementally to the base case.
+Given the whitewater acility is not site specific, the opportunity cost of the land the development will be located on, cannot be taken into consideration.

-This analysis highlights that the whitewater facility requires capital funding to provide a positive return from the financial perspective of RCC.
+This analysis highing the that the whitewater facility requires capital funding to provide a positive return from the financial perspective of RCC.
 This is consistent with the findings of a review of sustainable whitewater facilities worldwide, demonstrating that the most successful facilities generate a positive operating position but generally require a level of capital funding support to recover investment costs.
 This research also highlights that some facilities worldwide have been able to recover circa 25% of investment costs due to the operating surplus enjoyed over time.
 This includes facilities such as Penrith in (Greater Western) Sydney as well as Charlotte in North Carolina, USA, and Lee Valley in London, Great Britain.

-Redland Coast Adventure Sports Precinct (integrated facility)
+Red and Coast Adventure Sports Precinct (integrated facility)

-Capital costs for the RCASP are estimated to be a total of \$68.7 million (\$2018-19).
+capital costs for the RCASP are estimated to be a total of \$68.7 million (\$2018-19).

-The demand forecasts of the whitewater facility integrated within the RCASP are consistent with the demand model developed for the standalone whitewater facility
+the demand forecasts of the whitewater facility integrated within the RCASP are consistent with the demand model developed for the standalone whitewater facility, including the revenue derived from QFES flood and swiftwater training operations.

-2 Capital grants refer to capital funding provided from a combination of State and Federal Government grants, and any potential private sources of funding.
+&lt;sup>2 Capital grants refer to capital funding provided from a combination of State and Federal Government grants, and any potential private sources of funding.
 Any funding gaps within the sensitivity analysis requiring capital injections from RCC is assumed to be debt free.

-The demand generated from the aquatic, leisure and wellness facilities are adapted from estimates within the Liquid Blu Master Planning Report3 (provided to Deloitte Access Economics by RCC) (in Chart ii).
+The demand generated from the aquatic, leisure and wellness facilities are adapted from estimates within the Liquid Blu Master Planning Report (provided to Deloitte Access Economics by RCC) (in Chart ii).